jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 #### Search Forward

 __EX__ mode also contains the ability to search for occurrences of text patterns within a text file while using __vi__.
 By typing the combo ```ESC then /``` you see a slash at the bottom of line of the __vi__ editor.
 This allows you to search for a pattern from your current cursor position.
 You can type ```ESC then ?``` to search the same pattern going up.
 Hitting the letter *n* will move you to the next result which could be multiple lines away in a large document.
 You can also use shell-metacharacters to search.
 The next examples can be recreated using the log file located in the Chapter-07 directory of the included code under the *files* directory.
-This example uses the file named ```u_ex150911.log``` which is an IIS webserver log for a Wordpress Installation.
+This example uses the file named ```u_ex150911.log``` which is an IIS webserver log for a WordPress Installation.
 Each of these commands needs to be prefaced by an ESC push to change modes.

 \newpage